comprna/RATTLE/README.md

 # Appendix: reference-based benchmarking

+## ssCheck

-We describe below the tool **ss_check.py** for the accuracy benchmarking of reads and transcripts mapped to a reference genome.
+We describe here the tool **ssCheck** for the accuracy benchmarking of reads and transcripts mapped to a reference genome. ssCheck reads as input an alignment file in paf format and an annotation file in GTF format to compare with:

 ```
 python ss_check.py [-h] [--beautiful] ref.gtf aln.paf